-Texas Department of State Health Services (DSHS): DSHS has LNOs assigned to the SOC and three (Severe Weather Package) SWX PKG from Emergency Medical Task Force (EMTF).
+Texas Department of State Health Services (DSHS): DSHS has LNOs assigned to the SOC.
 DSHS is working with local entities who have submitted State of Texas Assistance Requests (STAR) for mosquito abatement.
-As of May 31, DSHS is evaluating requests for aerial spraying for mosquitoes in Chambers, Harris, and Montgomery Counties.
+DSHS is evaluating post mosquito documents for aerial spraying requests from Harris and Montgomery counties.
+The EMTF Severe Weather Packages (SWX PKG) 1 and 2 remain on standby for severe weather threats.
+A Wildland Fire Support Package (WLFS PKG) deployed to the city of Sanderson to assist with the tornado response.
+A Wildland Paramedic Unit (WPU) redeployed with a Medical Unit Leader (MEDL), Medical